 - Guided: Prices start at $3000 per person if you join one of the guided walking experiences run by private tour companies.
 This price is ‘all-inclusive’, meaning you don’t have to provide your own food.
 You stay at the privately-owned Cape Pillar Lodge and Crescent Lodge instead of the National Parks lodges.

-If you’re doing the self-guided version like we did, the $495 includes transport, accommodation and cooking utensils.
+If you’re doing the self guided version of the Three Capes Track like we did, the $495 includes transport, accommodation and cooking utensils.

 As a rough ballpark figure, add about $150 per person for food if you are planning on eating high-quality dehydrated meals and lots of nice snacks to get you through.